Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Hi, Kimberly, thank you for joining me today.

-Kimberly Ewertz: Well, thank you Jamie, for having me on your show.
+Kimberly Ewertz: Well, thank you Jaime, for having me on your show.
 I really appreciate this opportunity.

 Jaime Davis: So I am really excited to talk to you about your book today.
 Tell our listeners about your book.